urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

 Method overload
-  Allows you to create methods with the same signature, but that take different parameters and have different implementation Priority order
+  Allows you to create methods with the same signature, but that take different parameters and have different implementation Rules
+    The method parameters must change: either the number or the type of parameters must be different in the two methods The return type can be freely modified
+    The access modifier (public, private, and so on) can be freely modified Thrown exceptions, if any, can be freely modified Priority order
     1. The compiler looks for the most specific match for the arguments Arguments that match the exact call